kissmetrics/km-support/_posts/2012-10-19-wildcards.md

 The bottom line is, if you're leaving off the domain name, then please be mindful of including the initial "`/`" in your URLs.

+<a name="wildcard-example-7"></a>
+### Wildcard Example 7 - Another to Avoid

+Another **Pattern That Doesn't Work As Expected:** "`/*/*/view`"

+Including two wildcards adjacent to each other will not work.
+Unfortunately, you cannot use wildcards to specify the depth in which to find the `/view` portion of the URL.
+Regular expressions will allow you to do this, and we are investigating how best to incorporate them.

 # Wildcards in Query Parameters

 Suppose your site recognizes query parameters, additional information at the end of the URL that follows a "`?`" symbol: